anu-bdsi/workshop-GLM/README.md

-# BDSI Workshop: Introduction ot R
+# BDSI Workshop: Generalised Linear Model

 Open the index.html in a web browser.